 Compensation Structure For Financial Advisors

 Financial advisors typically fall into one of three categories: fee-only financial advisors, fee-based financial advisors, and commission-based financial advisors.
-As the name suggests, fee-only financial advisors are compensated through a predetermined fee, while commission-based and fee-based financial advisors are compensated at least partly through commissions earned from the selling of certain products and through certain financial transactions.
+As the name suggests, fee-only financial advisors are compensated through a predetermined flat fee and/or percentage of investment assets managed, while commission-based and fee-based financial advisors are compensated at least partly through commissions earned from the selling of certain products and through certain financial transactions.
+In the case of Calamita Wealth Management, we charge a percentage of assets managed that ranges from .60% to 1.25%.

 There is also a distinct difference between a fee-only financial advisor and a fee-based financial advisor.
 Fee-only financial advisors receive their compensation from fees paid from the client to the advisor.
 Additionally, fee-only advisors have traditionally been held to a fiduciary duty to protect their clients’ interests before their own.